DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

-getTi(segment SegmentST)| the start time of the period of the SegmentST getTe(segment SegmentST)| the end time of the period of the SegmentST getSp(segment SegmentST)| the Spatial Segment of the SegmentST getI(segment SegmentST) | the start of the  Spatial Segment of the SegmentST getIx(segment SegmentST)| the x coordinate of the start of the  Spatial Segment of the SegmentST getIy(segment SegmentST)| the y coordinate of the start of the  Spatial Segment of the SegmentST getE(segment SegmentST) | the end of the  Spatial Segment of the SegmentST getEx(segment SegmentST)| the x coordinate of the end of the  Spatial Segment of the SegmentST getEy(segment SegmentST)| the y coordinate of the end of the  Spatial Segment of the SegmentST getA(line LineSP)       | the a parameter of the LineSP getB(line LineSP)       | the b parameter of the LineSP getC(line LineSP)       | the c parameter of the LineSP getR(range RangeSP)     | the radius of the RangeSP getC(range RangeSP)     | the center of the RangeSP getX(range RangeSP)     | the x coordinate of the center of the RangeSP
+getTi(segment SegmentST)| the start time of the period of the SegmentST getTe(segment SegmentST)| the end time of the period of the SegmentST getSp(segment SegmentST)| the Spatial Segment of the SegmentST getI(segment SegmentST) | the start of the Spatial Segment of the SegmentST getIx(segment SegmentST)| the x coordinate of the start of the Spatial Segment of the SegmentST getIy(segment SegmentST)| the y coordinate of the start of the Spatial Segment of the SegmentST getE(segment SegmentST) | the end of the  Spatial Segment of the SegmentST getEx(segment SegmentST)| the x coordinate of the end of the Spatial Segment of the SegmentST getEy(segment SegmentST)| the y coordinate of the end of the Spatial Segment of the SegmentST getI(segment SegmentSP)	| the start of the SegmentSP getIx(segment SegmentSP)| the x coordinate of the start of the SegmentSP getIy(segment SegmentSP)| the y coordinate of the start of the SegmentSP getE(segment SegmentSP)	| the end of the SegmentSP getEx(segment SegmentSP)| the x coordinate of the end of the SegmentSP getEy(segment SegmentSP)| the y coordinate of the end of the SegmentSP getA(line LineSP)       | the a parameter of the LineSP getB(line LineSP)       | the b parameter of the LineSP getC(line LineSP)       | the c parameter of the LineSP getT(range RangeST)		| the RangeT of the RangeST getTr(range RangeST)	| the interval of the RangeST getTc(range RangeST)	| the timestamp of the RangeST getSp(range RangeST)	| the spatial range of the RangeST getSpr(range RangeST)	| the radius of the spatial range of the RangeST getSpc(range RangeST)	| the center of the spatial range of the RangeST getCx(range RangeST)	| the x coordinate of the center of the spatial range of the RangeST getCy(range RangeST)	| the y coordinate of the center of the spatial range of the RangeST getR(range RangeSP)     | the radius of the RangeSP getC(range RangeSP)     | the center of the RangeSP getX(range RangeSP)     | the x coordinate of the center of the RangeSP